bkor-git/AD-Project/Dataset/Simulation/README.md

 The CSV file is structured in a comma-separated value format, with each row representing a single measurement of an agent.
 The column is organized as follows: t, pX, pY, pZ, aX, aY, aZ, reX, reY, reZ, rtX, rtY, rtZ, ID.

 ### Usage
-You can utilize these CSV files to perform various time-series analysis tasks, such as:
+You can use the exported CSV files for a variety of **time-series analysis tasks**, including:
-*	Analyzing the evolution of the agent’s position, acceleration, and rotation over time.
+- **Trajectory analysis**: Study the evolution of each agent’s position, acceleration, and rotation over time.
-*	Detecting patterns or anomalies in the movement behavior of agents.
+- **Pattern and anomaly detection**: Identify unusual behaviors or movement anomalies among agents.
-*	Applying machine learning or statistical techniques to predict anomalies or future positions based on historical data.
+- **Machine learning applications**: Train models to predict anomalies or forecast future agent positions based on historical data

-## Scripts
+### Scripts
-The Scripts section delves into the codes that power the simulation.
-It includes explanations of the scripts responsible for simulating passenger behavior and managing events within the virtual train station waiting area.
+This folder contains the Unity C# scripts that power the simulation for **train station waiting area**.
 * **DropCylinder**:
 *	**ExportCsv**:
 *	**Passenger**: